-Cyclists have all the rights and are subject to all of the duties and regulations applicable to drivers of motor vehicles.
+Bicyclists have the rights and are subject to all of the duties and regulations applicable to drivers of motor vehicles.
 By obeying the laws and riding predictably, you make it easier for everyone to share the road.
-Following these guidelines will reduce your risk of collision or fines, and help to show that bikes have a positive presence on Austin’s streets.

 Obey traffic signs and signals, and observe others’ right-of-way.